How I AI: Anish Acharya's 3 Creative AI Workflows for Music Videos, Book Cataloging, and Personal Finance

 Step 5: Final Video Assembly with Kapwing

-Finally, Anish used Kapwing to assemble multiple short video clips generated with Veo 3, refining prompts in GPT-4o to achieve the desired 90s grunge aesthetic.
+To put it all together, Anish used Kapwing.
+He generated a few short video clips with Veo 3, playing with the prompts in GPT-4o until he landed on the right 90s grunge aesthetic.

 Workflow 2: Building a Book Catalog App with Gemini Flash